Harry-cheong/CS-Notes/files/JavaScipt.md

 ### [🌟] Principles of OOP

 1. Abstraction

    - ignoring or hiding details that don't matter, allowing us to get an overview perspective of the thing we're implementing, instead of messing with details that don't really matter to our implementation

 2. Encapsulation

    - keeping properties and methods private inside the class, so they are not accessible from outside the class.
-Some methods can't be exposed as a public interface (API)
+Some methods can't be exposed as a public interface
    - prevents external code from accidentally manipulating internal properties/state
    - allows to change internal implementation without the risk of breaking external code

 3. Inheritance

    - making all properties and methods of a certain class available to a child class, forming a hierachical relationship between classes.
 This allows us to reuse common logic and to model real-world relationships

 4. Polymorphism
    - a child class can overwirte a method it inherited form a parent class

 ### [🌟] OOP in JavaScript

 1. "Classical OOP": Classes

    - objects are instantiated from a class, which functions like a blueprint

 2. OOP in JS: Prototypes
    - objects are linked to a prototype object
    - Prototypical inheritance: the prototype contains methods that are accessible to all objects linked to that prototype
    - Behavior is delegated to the linked prototype object (the methods are not copied, simply delegated when called)
    - How are objects created?
      a.
 Constructor function
      b.
 ES6 Classes
      c. `Object.create()`

 ### [🌟] `new` Keyword